SlowDash integrates Python scripts written by users, with features including:

 get()

-.
-The tree represents logical structure of the system,
+methods.
+The tree represents the logical structure of

-connected to an ethernet would be addressed like
+voltmeter connected via Ethernet would be addressed like

 ControlSystem.ethernet(host, port).scpi().command('MEAS:V')